croffler/hugo-test/site/content/xap97adm/gsm-configuration.markdown

 gs-agent gsa.global.gsm 2 gsa.gsm 0
 ```

-Upon startup the agents will decide which ones will run a GSM and which wonâ€™t.
+Upon startup the agents will decide which ones will run a GSM and which won't.